Yash-Bandal/MealMap-GenAI/README.md

 # MealMap-AI

-A full-stack health dashboard that recommends personalized diet and workout plans based on custom inputs.
+A fullstack health dashboard that recommends personalized diet and workout plans based on custom inputs.

 ## Project Structure